Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface_dev/README.md

 # Bepacom BACnet/IP interface

 _Bepacom BACnet/IP interface.
-It'll discover BACnet devices on your network.
+Discover BACnet devices on your network.
 On the WebUI you'll be able to browse detected devices and interact with them!_

+To get entities on your Home Assistant dashboard, use our integration in combination with this add-on!

 The accompanying integration can be found on Bepacom's Custom Component Components Repository!

 ## [Bepacom Custom Integration Repository](https://github.com/Bepacom-Raalte/bepacom-custom_components)

-If you have any issues, please check the logs and contact the add-on developer.
+If you have any issues, please check the logs and contact the add-on developer at the GitHub repository.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]